jgm/pandoc/CONTRIBUTING.md

     tree automatically.
   - `Text.Pandoc.Readers.*` are the readers, and `Text.Pandoc.Writers.*`
     are the writers.
-  - `Text.Pandoc.Biblio` is a utility module for formatting citations using citeproc-hs.
+  - `Text.Pandoc.Citeproc.*` contain the code for citation handling, including an interface to the [citeproc] library.
   - `Text.Pandoc.Data` is used to embed data files when the `embed_data_files` cabal flag is used.
-It is generated from `src/Text/Pandoc/Data.hsb` using the preprocessor [hsb2hs].
+  - `Text.Pandoc.Emoji` is a thin wrapper around [emojis].
   - `Text.Pandoc.Highlighting` contains the interface to the skylighting library, which is used for code syntax highlighting.
   - `Text.Pandoc.ImageSize` is a utility module containing functions for